 ISA providers wishing to apply to use the service should complete an application form.
 Once Bacs has received the application and the applicant has been assessed against the eligibility criteria, successful applicants will be given access to documentation to both further their application and prepare for using the service.
 This documentation will include a take-on process which will incorporate a testing requirement.

-In addition to contacting Bacs about using the service, applicants will also need to obtain technology from a Bacs member bank to enable them to submit and receive messages in a secure and safe manner.
+In addition to contacting Bacs about using the service, applicants will also need to obtain technology from a Bacs or Faster Payments (FPS) member PSP to enable them to submit and receive messages in a secure and safe manner.